Generated Columns

-Learn how to use PostgreSQL generated columns to automatically compute column values from expressions on other columns.
+Learn how to use PostgreSQL GENERATED ALWAYS AS ...
+STORED to create columns whose values are automatically computed from an expression on other columns.

 Quick Answer

 A PostgreSQL generated column has its value automatically calculated from an expression involving other columns.
 Declare it with GENERATED ALWAYS AS (expression) STORED.
-The value is recomputed on every insert or update and stored physically in the table.
+The value is recomputed and stored on every INSERT or UPDATE.
 You cannot write to a generated column directly.

 Spin up a Postgres database in 20 seconds with Vela.